bebasid/bebasid/README.en.md

 ---

-By using this application, you are agree to follow the rules that we have create and agree to take any risks caused.
-For the detail, See the [RULES](https://github.com/bebasid/bebasid/blob/master/dev/readme/RULES.md).
+By using this application, you are agree to follow the rules that we create and agree to take any risks caused.
+For the detail, See for the [RULES](https://github.com/bebasid/bebasid/blob/master/dev/readme/RULES.md).